Air Fryer Roasted Brussels Sprouts with Balsamic

 - Great for cooking frozen foods without oil and great for re-heating foods.

 Cons of Air Fryer:

 - You really can’t cook big servings of food unless you buy the larger air fryers or cook in multiple batches.

 - They aren’t cheap and some can be more hassle to clean, depending on the design and model.

-- If you already have a little countertop convention oven and love it, you might want to stick to that, unless you’re into really low oil cooking.
+- If you already have a little countertop convection oven and love it, you might want to stick to that, unless you’re into really low oil cooking.

 Some Tips when cooking with Air Fryer:

 - Don’t over crowd the baskets with food.
 Cook in batches if you need to (2 small-medium batches cook better than 1 large batch).